tru-ID/sim-card-auth-ios/Tutorial README.md

 }

 ```
-This method receives a phone number, constructs the full URL using the baseURL and the subcriber check path which is defined by the development server.
-Again, note that this may be different for you.
-It is up to you to define who your production REST API will be.
+This method receives a phone number, constructs the full URL using the `baseURL` and the SubscriberCheck `path` which is defined by the development server.

-Then you create a payload (simply the phone number), and create a `URLRequest` using the `endpoint.createURLRequest(..)` method.
-And then you use the `makeRequest(..)` method of the endpoint and pass the `urlRequest` and the handler.
+Next, create a payload (simply the phone number), and create a `URLRequest` using the `endpoint.createURLRequest(..)` method.
+Then you use the `makeRequest(..)` method of the endpoint and pass the `urlRequest` and the handler.

-You need to request the URL, which will be returned by the `createSubscriberCheck(..)`.
-However, this call needs to be made by the **tru-ID** SDK.
+You need to request the `check_url` which will be returned by the `createSubscriberCheck(..)`.
+However, this call needs to be made by the **tru-ID** SDK to ensure the request is made over the cellular network.
 Let's create a helper method called `requestSubscriberCheckURL(..)`:

 ```swift
 private func requestSubscriberCheckURL(subscriberCheckURL: String,